-Parkinson's discovery could lead to earlier diagnosisApril 18th, 2013 in Parkinson's & Movement disorders /
+Parkinson's discovery could lead to earlier diagnosisApril 18, 2013 in Medicine & Health / Parkinson's & Movement disorders

 (Medical Xpress)—A new study could help earlier diagnosis of Parkinson's disease, after a Malaysian researcher working for Newcastle University in the UK identified that even early in the disease people experience symptoms.

 While movement - motor - problems are the main symptom of Parkinson's disease, non-motor problems such as drooling, anxiety and bowel problems affect a large number of patients and begin sooner than previously thought.
 Earlier diagnosis could lead to earlier treatment and therefore allow patients to have a better quality of life.

 In the study, published in the journal Neurology, the medical journal of the American Academy of Neurology, researchers from Newcastle University compared 159 people with newly-diagnosed Parkinson's disease to 99 people of similar ages who did not have the disease.
 Participants were asked whether they experienced any of the 30 non-motor symptoms screened for, including sexual problems, sleep problems and gastrointestinal problems.

 Study author Dr Tien K. Khoo, said: "Often people don't even mention these symptoms to their doctors, and doctors don't ask about them, yet many times they can be treated effectively."

 The people with Parkinson's disease had an average of eight of the non-motor problems, compared to three non-motor symptoms for the people who did not have the disease.
 Among the most common symptoms for those with Parkinson's disease included drooling, urinary urgency, constipation, anxiety and a reduced sense of smell.
 These were all significantly more common in people with Parkinson's disease than in those without the disease.